rom1mouret/cheatmeal/README.md

 Another, more hypothetical reason can be given for the second rationale:
 Granted latent units are soft assignments to clusters, mapping such latent units to large-weighted features LWF and to small-weighted features SWF implies that the corresponding cluster is located at LWF and spreads along the SWF axes.
 If we knew how SWF were spread, we could use CheatMealAE as a generative model.

-CheatMealAE has a extra hyperparameter call 'forgiveness'.
+CheatMealAE has a extra hyperparameter called 'forgiveness'.
 At `forgiveness=0`, CheatMealAE behaves like a normal autoencoder.
 At `forgiveness=1`, the loss can ignore up to 1 feature, i.e. `weights = 1 - softmax(decoded)`.
 At `forgiveness=2`, two softmax are blended together, and so on.

 ## Installation